Goldsmith: History

 Some pieces date back thousands of years and were made using many techniques that still are used by modern goldsmiths.
 Techniques developed by some of those goldsmiths achieved a skill level that was lost and remained beyond the skills of those who followed, even to modern times.
 Researchers attempting to uncover the chemical techniques used by ancient artisans have remarked that their findings confirm that "the high level of competence reached by the artists and craftsmen of these ancient periods who produced objects of an artistic quality that could not be bettered in ancient times and has not yet been reached in modern ones."

-In medieval Europe goldsmiths were organized into guilds and usually were one of the most important and wealthiest of the guilds in a city.
+In medieval Europe goldsmiths were organized into craft guilds and usually were one of the most important and wealthiest of the guilds in a city.
 The guild kept records of members and the marks they used on their products.
 These records, when they survive, are very useful to historians.
 Goldsmiths often acted as bankers, since they dealt in gold and had sufficient security for the safe storage of valuable items, though they were usually restrained from lending at interest, which was regarded as usury.
 In the Middle Ages, goldsmithing normally included silversmithing as well, but the brass workers and workers in other base metals normally were members of a separate guild, since the trades were not allowed to overlap.
 Many jewelers also were goldsmiths.